LukeW-Developer/java-windows-fixer-launcher/README.md

 Copyright © 2026 LukeW-Developer

-This repository is provided for viewing and and portfolio purposes only.
+This repository is provided for viewing and portfolio purposes only.
 You may not copy, redistribute, modify, or use this code in other projects without explicit permission.